yuyi365/trackr_phasethreeproject/README.md

-# Trackr
+# Trackr - Inventory Tracker Tool

-Trackr is a web page written using Reactjs and css to style the JSX elements.
-Trackr allows users to create lists of items and manage the inventory of items.
-The backend of Trackr is written using Ruby, Sinatra, and Postgresql.

-Trackr is intended to be used by individuals or businesses that have a desire to keep track of their inventory of items.
+Trackr is intended to be used by individuals and/or businesses to create inventories and track their items in real-time.

+## User Features

+- Create lists of items
+- Update the item name, quantity, minimum quantity, and notes

+## Technologies & API(s)

+# Technical Features:

+- React (frontend)
+- Ruby (backend)

+# Libraries

+- Semantic UI (frontend)
+- Postgresql / Sqlite3 (database)
+- Sinatra (backend)

+# Deployment Tools

+- Netify (frontend): the website is deployed on Netlify at [https://trackr-tool.netlify.app](https://trackr-tool.netlify.app)

+- Heroku (backend) : the backend is deployed on Heroku at [https://fathomless-sands-79733.herokuapp.com/] (https://fathomless-sands-79733.herokuapp.com/)

+## Future Developments

-We are working on a helper React Native app that allows users to scan an item and add it to one of their lists.
+1. A helper React Native app that allows users to scan an item and add it to one of their lists.
 The current iteration of this helper app can be found [https://snack.expo.dev/@buselax/joyous-croissant](here)

-## Usage

-This web page is deployed on Netlify at [https://trackr-tool.netlify.app](https://trackr-tool.netlify.app)

-## Notices

-Trackr uses the following resources

-- Semantic UI
-- Heroku for backend deployment
-- React
-- Sinatra
-- Postgresql
+2. Authentication features to host multiple users

+3. Pre-set notifications to alert users of quantities and trigger actions based on quantity

 ## Contributors

-- Andrew Busel
-- Yuyi Li
+Andrew Busel & Yuyi Li